bdmendes/smockito/README.md

 [As thread-safe as Mockito](https://github.com/mockito/mockito/wiki/FAQ#is-mockito-thread-safe).

-### I need to override stubs/reset mocks/X/Y/Z.
+### I need to override stubs/assert invocation orders/X/Y/Z.

 You may fallback to the Mockito API anytime you see fit; a `Mock[T]` may be passed safely.
-The Smockito API should support most sane use cases, though.
-Can you express your test following the above guidelines?
+Smockito wants to be as small as possible, but if there is an interesting new use case you'd want to see handled here, please open an issue.

 ### I can't seem to stub a method/I found a bug.